If you feel as though CBD is on the verge of taking over the world, you may well be on to something.

 Beyond this, there are some brands that continue to produce CBD supplements that contain 0% THC.
 Take CBD Asylum, for example, who use an advanced C02 extraction method that optimises purity and delivers products which are completely safe for human consumption.

 This process leverages C02 to effectively control temperature and the application of pressure during the extraction process, which in turn allows for the greater separation and collection of individual compounds.

 This translates into a pure into a clean and consistent product, and in the case of CBD delivers a high quality and pure supplement that is entirely free from THC.

-So if you consume the cannabidiol oils, tinctures and isolates manufactured and sold by the CBD Asylum, you can rest assured that your supplements contain absolutely no THC.
+So if you consume the cannabidiol oils, tinctures and vape liquids manufactured and sold by CBD Asylum, you can rest assured that your supplements contain absolutely no THC.
 This means that there is no chance of the product acting as a psychoactive agent or altering your perception while out on the open road.

 We don’t need to tell you that this makes it entirely safe to drive, regardless of why you take CBD and you’re fixed daily dosage!

 OK, we hear you ask, but don’t CBD AND THC both impact on the human mind?